-ACTIN is a liquid reagent based on rabbit brain cephalin with ellagic acid for plasma activation.
+ACTIN FSL is a liquid reagent based on purified soy and rabbit brain phosphatides with ellagic acid for plasma activation.

 The APTT, a global screening procedure used primarily to evaluate coagulation abnormalities in the intrinsic pathway, will also detect severe functional deficiencies in factors: FII, FV, FX, or fibrinogen.
 The APTT has also been widely advocated3-6 as a means to monitor the effectiveness of unfractionated heparin therapy where the clotting time is prolonged in proportion to the level of heparin.
-In patients receiving oral anticoagulants, the circulating levels of factors: FII, FV, FIX, and FX are depressed therefore the APTT can be expected to be prolonged.
+In patients receiving oral anticoagulants, the circulating levels of factors: FII, FVII, FIX, and FX are depressed therefore the APTT can be expected to be prolonged.
 The presence of non-specific inhibitors, such as the lupus-like anticoagulant, may prolong the APTT but this effect is variable and generally recognized as being related more to the nature of the APTT reagent employed.

-In summary, the APTT is a clinically important screening test with wide applicability for the diagnosis of coagulant disorders and therapeutic monitoring of both, hemorrhagic and thrombotic disease8-10 and specifically used
+In summary, the APTT is a clinically important screening test with wide applicability for the diagnosis of coagulant disorders and therapeutic monitoring of both, hemorrhagic and thrombotic disease8-11 and is specifically used